 Designing for iOS is a very different task.
+Let’s try to understand How to Designing an iOS app for more profit.
 A touchscreen interface may be intuitive and flexible, but there are chances that it is not perfect.
 You must consider what people do while they use your app, and how they hold the device.
 Do not forget that fingers do cover a much larger area than you might be expected and are very away from accurate at selecting items.
 Utilize a device-centric approach for designing: do not think about the screen’s size, but also when and where it might be employed. iPad’s peak hours usage for the purpose of entertainment maybe 8-11 pm, before bed, whereas an iPhone might be used standing in a coffee shop or in a bus queue.
 You must take various usage scenarios into your consideration during the design process that includes facts like how far the screen will be held from the faces of the users.

 Concentrate on the primary purpose of each screen, and after that, it is stripped back to the additional options’ smallest possible number.
 Don’t have a lot going on at the same time on the screen, mainly on a mobile device.

 Designing for a tablet or a mobile phone is quite different from even a standard desktop app or the web: Each element has a fixed position on the screen, and it should be considered carefully.
 Take this as an advantage instead of taking it as a constraint.
 To have fixed templates offer you tighter control over the placement and size of every element seen by the user.